michaelbanegas/Cybersecurity_Projects/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

 I deployed the MHN server through GCP.
-I created the necessary virtual machines through the CLI but it was hosted on the free trial of GCP (Google Cloud Platform) I also utilized virtual box to host my kali linux machinet that was used to send attacks to the honeypot as a means to test if my honeypot was receiving data.
+I created the necessary virtual machines through the CLI but it was hosted on the free trial of GCP (Google Cloud Platform) I also utilized virtual box to host my kali linux machine that was used to send attacks to the honeypot as a means to test if my honeypot was receiving data.

 GIF Walkthrough: ![](https://github.com/michaelbanegas/Codepath_Cybersecurity_HW/blob/Project-9-Honeypot/mhn%20admin.gif)